How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker run --rm -it <image_name> /bin/sh

-CMDorENTRYPOINTreferences the correct path.
-A common mistake is building on one base image but referencing a binary path from another. - If you are overriding the command at runtime, make sure the syntax is correct.
-Remember that
+CMDorENTRYPOINTpoints to the right path.
+A really common mistake is building on one base image but referencing a binary path from a different one. - If you're overriding the command at runtime, remember that

 docker run <image> <command>replacesCMD, notENTRYPOINT.